Staying Safe While Learning and Teaching Online

 5 Discussion Ground Rules for the Online Classroom (Colorado State University blog)

-Due to the escalation of Covid-19, most members of the University community are currently working and studying from home.
-To help you navigate remote working, Information Services Group has issued off-site working guidance for both staff and students.
+Many members of the University community are currently working and studying from different locations.
+To help you navigate hybrid working, Information Services Group has issued guidance for both staff and students.

 Information Services Off-site Working Guidance